LCPLegal Context Protocol

 The conceptual framework: Identity, Trust, and the Legal Foundations of Agentic Commerce

 Trust in Depth is the conceptual framework motivating the Legal Context Protocol.
-Proposed by David Fisher (CEO, Integra Ledger) and Bridget McCormack (CEO, American Arbitration Association), it applies the defense-in-depth principle from military strategy and cybersecurity to the emerging problem of autonomous agents entering commerce without the infrastructure to connect their actions to law.
+Proposed by David Fisher (CEO, Integra Ledger) and Bridget McCormack (CEO, American Arbitration Association), it applies the defense-in-depth principle from information security to the problem of autonomous agents entering commerce without the infrastructure to connect their actions to law.

 The full white paper — "Identity, Trust, and the Legal Foundations of Agentic Commerce" — provides the complete treatment.
 This page summarizes the framework.